FederatedAI/FATE/python/federatedml/ensemble/README.rst

 * In mix mode, every host parties only keep their own tree models.
 Guest will only keep guest trees and host leaves.
 * In mix mode, host side support feature importance calculation (split type is supported, gain type is not supported)
 * In layered mode, model exporting setting is the same as the normal-SBT.
+* The time consumption of FAST SBT is reduced by 30% ~ 50% on average.